-- bus (can.BusABC) A Bus or a list of buses to listen to. - listeners (list) An iterable of Listener - timeout (float) An optional maximum number of seconds to wait for any message. - loop (asyncio.AbstractEventLoop) An asyncio event loop to schedule listeners in.
+- bus (BusABC) A Bus or a list of buses to listen to. - listeners (Iterable [Listener]) An iterable of Listener - timeout (float) An optional maximum number of seconds to wait for any message. - loop (Optional[AbstractEventLoop]) An asyncio event loop to schedule listeners in.

-add_bus(bus)
+add\bus(bus)